dmexe/nomad/website/source/docs/agent/encryption.html.md

 With that key, you can enable gossip encryption on the agent.

-## RPC and Raft Encryption with TLS
+## HTTP, RPC, and Raft Encryption with TLS

 Nomad supports using TLS to verify the authenticity of servers and clients.
 To enable this, Nomad requires that all clients and servers have key pairs that are